CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/ds-server/README.md

 # Rover Deepstream Server

-This is the main directory for the official Deepstream server that will run on the Nvidia Tegra TX2.
+This is the main directory for the official Deepstream server that will run on our Rover's Computer.

 Ports the DS rover server will listen on: